RHIT-CSSE/csse220/Docs/course_policies.md

-﻿This document outlines the main course policies for CSSE220.
+This document outlines the main course policies for CSSE220.

 # Contact Info, Outside Help